sneakysneak/docs/pages/connector-authentication/google-v2.md

 For each API you require, follow these steps:

-*	from the Google API Console, go to APIs & Services.
+Step 1 -	from the Google API Console, go to APIs & Services.

-*	on the Dashboard click the +ENABLE APIS AND SERVICES button at the top.
+Step 2 -	On the Dashboard click the +ENABLE APIS AND SERVICES button at the top.

-*	either enter part of the name of a Google API, “sheets” for example, or scroll to find it.
+Step 3-	Either enter part of the name of a Google API, “sheets” for example, or scroll to find it.

-*	click the API's large button when shown.
+Step 4 - Click the API's large button when shown.

-*	on the next page click the API’s ENABLE button.
+Step 5 - On the next page click the API’s ENABLE button.

 *	return to the APIs & Services page.

 List of Cyclr Connectors that require multiple Google APIs to be fully functional:
 Google Sheets: Google Sheets API and Google Drive API

-Setting Google OAuth values in Cyclr
-Now you have a client ID and client secret, you can set these back in Cyclr.

-*	go to your Cyclr Console.

-*	click the Connectors menu then Connector Library.

-*	find the Google Connector you wish to use.

-*	click its Setup button.

-*	enter your client ID and client secret values.

-*	click Save Changes.

-Additional Setup for Google AdWords
+## Additional Setup for Google AdWords

 The Google AdWords connector requires [additional setup:https://developers.google.com/adwords/api/docs/guides/signup] before you can access its API.

-*	Sign in or sign up for a Google AdWords manager account
+Step 1-	Sign in or sign up for a Google AdWords manager account

-*	Go to SETUP > AdWords API Centre
+Step 2 - Go to SETUP > AdWords API Centre

-*	Complete the form to create a developer token
+Step 3 - Complete the form to create a developer token

-*	Once you have created a developer token, go to Access level > Apply for Basic Access
+Step 4 -	Once you have created a developer token, go to Access level > Apply for Basic Access

-*	Submit the Adwords API Token Application
+Step 5 -	Submit the Adwords API Token Application

 Make a note of your developer token, you will need it when you use Google AdWords methods in Cyclr.